 126.96.36.199 an onward transfer of Customer Personal Data from one Processor to another Processor, or between two establishments of a Processor,

 in each case, where such transfer would be prohibited by Data Protection Laws (or by the terms of data transfer agreements put in place to address the data transfer restrictions of Data Protection Laws) in the absence of the adoption of an applicable Standard Contractual Clause.
-For the avoidance of doubt, transfers to a Processor in a country that has received an adequacy decision from the European Commission or to a Processor that is a part of the Privacy Shield Framework are not Restricted Transfers.
+For the avoidance of doubt, transfers to a Processor in a country that has received an adequacy decision from the European Commission are not Restricted Transfers.

 1.1.9 “Services” means the solution described in the section of the Terms of Service entitled “Our Services”.